mohandeepak/allane-leasing-app/README.md

 Design Decisions:
 1) Should contact Overview be a part of Contract Model class?

    It makes sense to have a separate POJO class for getting the overview of available contracts.

-    **Reason 1**: In accordance with "Single Responsibility Principle" of a class.
+    **Reason 1: In accordance with "Single Responsibility Principle" of a class.**

-    **Reason 2**: Makes it easier to pass an entire model to frontend layer for display.
+    **Reason 2: Makes it easier to pass an entire model to frontend layer for display.**

-2) Many-to-One and One-to-One mappings for contract This is done as a part of contract class for better readability -> many contracts can belong to one customer (many to one mapping) -> one contract can be mapped to only one vehicle  (one to one mapping)
+2) Many-to-One and One-to-One mappings for contract

+    This is done as a part of contract class for better readability

+    -> many contracts can belong to one customer (many to one mapping)

+    -> one contract can be mapped to only one vehicle  (one to one mapping)

 **Edgecases**: